mlinnen/my-keezer/readme.md

 * Turn on/off a fan(s) to circulate the air in the keezer when the difference between the top and bottom sensors is greater than a given threshold.
 * Detect motion when someone approaches the keezer
 * Turn on LED lighting when someone approaches and turn off the lighting after a delay
+* Connects to MQTT broker using a user name and password
 * Broadcast over MQTT sensor readings such as: temperature and motion
 * Broadcast over MQTT event changes such as: compressor, fan and lights turning on/off
-* Respond to an MQTT ping request so that an external application can determine what keezers are online.
+* Respond to an MQTT ping request so that an external application can determine what keezers are online
-* Allow the keezer to join a wifi network without changing the code.
+* Allow the keezer to join a wifi network without changing the code

 ## Hardware
 * 2 DS18B20 Temperature Sensor